You are currently viewing 5 Best Bluegrass Guitars in 2023 – Buyer’s Guide

 If you’re a beginner or intermediate acoustic player, then you can look at it as the equivalent of getting a brand-new Corvette as your first car.

-If you’re dead serious about getting the bluegrass guitar, the Martin D-28 is the way to go.
+If you’re dead serious about getting into the bluegrass, the Martin D-28 is the way to go.

 Hear how this Marin sounds: